 Due to its shallow root system, these plants are a popular choice for container gardening.

 Sun and soil needs:

-Pumpkins will produce more flowers and thus more fruit when fed with fertilisers high in Phosphorus and Potassium.
-Plants can be fertilised regularly once a month after the first flower for a fuller crop.
+Lettuce is a rapid grower and will produce more leaves if fed with high nitrogen fertilisers.
+Plants can be fertilised regularly once every two weeks after transplanting for a fuller crop.